 Renters will basically be paying your mortgage while you build all the equity.
 If you aren’t losing money, and the potential is there to make more down the road, holding it may likely be your best option.
 There is a chance the house may be vacant in the future or that you won’t be able to sell it down the road.
 Take advantage and earn as much extra income from the property while you can!

 When you have high-quality, long-term renters in place, who are covering your costs of ownership, you’re not going to want to mess up a good thing.
 When you have long-term tenants in the house, the only reason you would likely want to sell would be to fund a new investment.
 Before selling a property with renters in place, make sure that what you decide to do with the money instead will be just as profitable.
-Great tenants can be hard to come by, so when you have them in your New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area investment property, it can be best to hold on!
+Great tenants can be hard to come by, so when you have them in your North Carolina & New Jersey investment property, it can be best to hold on!

 Signs You Should Flip It